NicoDemaria/CV-Nicolas-Demaria/README.md

 # CV

-You can visit the web site with the following link => https://nicodemaria.github.io/CV-Nicolas-Demaria/
+You can visit the website with the following link => https://nicodemaria.github.io/CV-Nicolas-Demaria/